Hengbot-Dynamics/heng-docs/docs/tutorial-basics/deploy_your_site.md

 ## V.Browser Debugging of API

-Most API functions are related to the mode of the Sparky and need to be used in a specific mode.
-So when we establish a connection with Sparky, we need to switch modes first before using specific functions.
+Most API functions are related to the mode of the Sirius and need to be used in a specific mode.
+So when we establish a connection with Sirius, we need to switch modes first before using specific functions.

-### 5.1 Connect to Sparky
+### 5.1 Connect to Sirius

-We have already connected Sparky to the network and obtained an IP address in the preparation work, Here, take IP: 192.168.8.74 as an example.
+We have already connected Sirius to the network and obtained an IP address in the preparation work, Here, take IP: 192.168.8.74 as an example.

 :::danger[TAKE CARE]